The world's second largest bony fish is an enormous, bizarre, jellyfish-gobbling hunter that likes to drift in British waters in summer

 What is a sunfish?

-A creature of warm and temperate waters across the globe, they have acquired many local names which, when translated, signal universal bewilderment at the missing rear half of the body: “Cut Short” in the Philippines, “Swimming Head” in German.
+A creature of warm and temperate waters across the globe, it has acquired many local names which, when translated, signal universal bewilderment at the missing rear half of the body: “Cut Short” in the Philippines, “Swimming Head” in German.

 sunfish